dotkom/onlineweb4/README.md

 To find out if the container is running or not, execute `make status`.
 This will list currently running containers and their status.

+To run commands agains the containers, use `docker-compose exec <container name> <command>`, e.g. `docker-compose exec django python manage.py migrate`.
+Do this using make with `make exec`.
+There's also a shortcut to run `manage.py` commands, e.g. `make manage migrate`.

 Vagrant
 =======